 How Long Alright, ladies, let's get personal.
 We're going to talk about sperm.
 Sperm is a vital part of the journey when you make the official "try to conceive" decision.
 We all know that ovulation is necessary to get pregnant, but sperm plays an equally important role.
 Women know their bodies intimately when tracking fertility but may overlook the sperm aspect.
 It's essential to know how long sperm can live inside the female body to optimize your chances of getting pregnant.

-Your body is close to the temperature sperm are used to so that helps them survive.
-Depending where you are in your cycle, the environment can be more or less friendly to them.
-The closer to ovulation, the more friendly your system will be to sperm survival.
+Your body is close to the temperature sperm are used to, which helps them survive.
+Depending on where you are in your cycle, the environment can be more or less friendly to sperm.
+The closer to ovulation, the more supportive your system will be to sperm survival.

 Optimizing Your Cervical Mucus To Help Sperm Survive Longer

-The fertile cervical mucus also makes it more comfortable when you are having sex.
-If you don't have the right type of cervical mucus, you might end up reaching for a lubricant to help things along.
+The fertile cervical mucus also makes it more comfortable when having sex.
+If you don't have the correct type of cervical mucus, you might end up reaching for a lubricant to help things along.